 One way to tell if you have content that resonates with your target market, and to ensure your paid strategy will work is to post this organically first.
 If through free distribution you content is well received and engaged with.
 Then it only stands that putting a few dollars behind it will enhance its performance and your brand awareness.

 All of your content and distribution channels should have a content calendar to support your activity.
-If you do not have one, you can download our template below which includes a 12-month plan, special dates, and a content ideas category.
+If you do not have one, you can download our template below which includes a 12-month plan, a place to add special dates, and a content ideas category.

 It is in an excel format, so really plug and play.